ajskateboarder/wordsmyth/docs/cli.md

 ## Testing

-Wordsmith uses Amazon product reviews as a method of testing the algorithms.
+Wordsmyth uses Amazon product reviews as a method of testing the algorithms.

 Before you start asking how you are supposed to easily fetch them, you can use a userscript I made [here](./future/copyReviews.js).
 It essentially functions as a macro to copy every review on a page for a number of pages.